DPGAlliance/publicgoods-candidates/CONTRIBUTING.md

     ```bash
     git clone git@github.com:<your_github_username>/publicgoods-candidates.git
     ```
     Navigate to the `nominees/` folder in your local copy, and create the new file there.
+After adding all the required fields to the file, you can open a [Pull Request](https://github.com/unicef/publicgoods-candidates/pulls) on this repository as a submission

 The filename must match the `name` field (see below) in [kebab-case](https://wiki.c2.com/?KebabCase), and `.json` as the extension.
 For example: [wikipedia.json](nominees/wikipedia.json) or [inlcusion-ukr.json](nominees/inclusion-ukr.json)